 Team AveningTech will provide regional oversight and business management of all Bilateral-Telecommunications and Network infrastructure including assisting in the requirements development, implementation, operation and maintenance of technologies and capabilities as directed by authorized stakeholders.
 We will coordinate with USFJ to ensure Bilateral equipment is compatible and will be fully interoperable in the Bilateral operating space.
 Team AveningTech will assign Network and System Engineers to support the Navy's telecommunications efforts.
 Leveraging Telecommunication Certification Office Support System (TCOSS), and DISA’s Worldwide On-Line System (WWOLS) these personnel conduct technical studies and design systems on the CNFJ-CNRJ network.
 We will leverage our experience supporting CENTRIXS-J (Japan-Bilateral Joint Network) and CENTRIXS-KOR (Korea-Bilateral Joint Network) on our PACAF SIPRNet contract.

-6.7.1 Subtask 1 - Bilateral Communications and Analysis Support
+6.7.1 Subtask 1 - Bilateral Communications and Analysis Support.
 Team AveningTech will provide all bilateral program technical analysis in support of bilateral exercises and operations with the Japanese Maritime Self Defense Force (JMSDF).
 Team AveningTech’ s system administration support will follow its proven technical approach, Continuous Service Improvement Model, to successfully manage systems for scalability, secure administration, and flexibility.
 We focus on continuous improvement based on customer feedback, comprehensive reporting, situational analysis where we regularly assess strengths and weaknesses of a customer’s environment, and lessons learned from other program experiences.
 We will conduct functional area baseline assessments of processes, data, and operations that measure bilateral communications (telecommunications and networking) operational effectiveness.
 Through this analysis, we will make recommendations for new hardware, software and processes to improve performance and efficiencies.
 We will embed Cybersecurity policy from the start, making sure any changes comply with DoD/DON security policies prior to implementation.

-6.7.2 - Subtask 2 - Bilateral Program Coordination
+6.7.2 - Subtask 2 - Bilateral Program Coordination.
 Team AveningTech will support CNFJ/CNRJ’s goals by providing support for cross-functional program coordination, issue and risk identification.
 We will provide advice to, and hands-on support for, project managers in the use of standardized project management processes, tools, and methodologies, facilitate “Lessons Learned” sessions for programs and provide repository for storing related documentation.
 Team AveningTech’ s onsite project lead will be the single point of contact for all communication security (COMSEC) service-related issues.
 Team AveningTech will coordinate with USFJ for any Combined Enterprise Regional Information Exchange System - Japan (CENTRIXS-J) related changes in service and keep the command informed on Bilateral telecommunications/network related issues.

-6.7.3 Bilateral System Support
+6.7.3 Bilateral System Support.
 Our Systems Engineers will ensure that tactical C4I systems required operational capabilities (ROC’s) reflect interoperability requirements by:

 Assuring that developed tactical C4I systems meet required capabilities by providing day-today system administration, user account administration and system security authorization support